convox/praxis-docs/content/walkthroughs/local.md

 Now that you have the app up and running, you can try the development cycle by making a change to the source code and deploying it to your local Rack.

-Open `content/_index.md` in the project and add the text "Hello, this is a change!" right below the Introduction header.
+Open `content/_index.md` in the project and add the text "Hello, this is a change!" right below the Welcome header.
 After the edit your file should look like this:

     +++
-    title = "Convox 2.0 Documentation"
+    title = "Welcome to Convox"
     class = "home"
     +++